Exploring Art in London: 2013-14 Winter Break December 31, 2013 – January 10, 2014

 Breakfast is included in the cost of your hotel room.

-You will see some of the world’s finest West End plays, such as the fabulous musicals, Lord of the Rings or Mary Poppins.
-While it is too soon to purchase tickets, one play usually features a famous American or British actor or actress.
+2 West End Plays: You will see some of the world’s finest West End plays, usually including a musical.
+While it is too soon to confirm these shows, one play usually features a famous American or British actor.

-At dusk we will take a London Eye ride on the world’s tallest ferris wheel.
-A great way to gain a sense of central London and beyond.
+London Eye Ferris Wheel Ride: We will take a London Eye ride on the world’s tallest ferris wheel.
+This is a great way to gain a sense of central London and beyond.

-While most museums charge nothing to visit their permanent collections, they all charge a fee for special exhibitions.
-The program will pay for these entry fees, including the Leonardo da Vinci exhibition.
+While most museums do not charge to visit their permanent collections, they all charge a fee for special exhibitions.
+The program will pay for any of these we attend.

-We will have a meal together on our final evening in London.
+We will have a meal together during our final evening in London.
 We will go to the trendy and very lively Brown's Restaurant, located in Covent Garden.
-You will have a three course meal chosen from their special Christmas menu.
+You will have a three-course meal chosen from their special menu.
 For details about this restaurant, click here.

 As a participant of an Ohio University study abroad program, you are automatically enrolled in a supplemental health insurance plan through HTH Worldwide Insurance Services prior to departure.
 HTH has an extensive network of providers around the world, and online services to help you plan for medical care before you leave and while you are in London.
 Once enrolled in the program, you will receive a description of HTH benefits and covered medical expenses.
 In addition, you will receive an insurance card prior to your departure.
 Please carry this insurance card with you at all times while you are overseas.
 This insurance costs only $16.80 and is included in the program fee.